 Three techniques make this possible:

-- Despite not sending an absolute value for the requested energy amount, OCPP 1.6 sends the State of Charge (SoC) as a percentage.
-For instance, sending the EV’s current battery state as 70% would mean it needs a 30% charge.
+This practice is useful for vehicle fleet managers of companies such as DHL, GLS, or UPS. - Despite not sending an absolute value for the requested energy amount, OCPP 1.6 sends the State of Charge (SoC) as a percentage.

-- Most charging systems have a user interface that enables users to communicate with the central management system.
 CPOs can adapt this interface to include necessary fields for users to select at the start of the charging process.

 Although these three techniques make it possible to conduct smart charging without OCPP 2.0.1 and ISO 11158, it is not as effective as having them.

-OCPP 2.0.1 and ISO 11158 will take Smart Charging to another level, like the internet-enabled computers to communicate with each other.
+OCPP 2.0.1 and ISO 11158 will take Smart Charging to another level like the internet-enabled computers to communicate with each other.

 Fleet managers, utility companies, and CPOs now have the opportunity to reduce energy costs, avoid significant investments, and use clean energy by implementing Smart Charging.